Parenting

 2. Show It

-A great way to co-pilot with your child through this difficult stage is to ask questions -- if they let you.
+A great way to co-pilot with your child through this challenging stage is to ask questions -- if they let you.
 Talk to them and ask what their emotions feel like in their body, where they feel them, and what they feel like.
-Allow them the space to feel and show their emotions without judgment or fear.
+Allow them the space to feel and show their feelings without judgment or fear.

 3. Label It